lordmulder/DynamicAudioNormalizer/README.md

 Note, however, that *standard* SoX distributions do **not** currently support the Dynamic Audio Normalizer.
 Instead, a special *patched* build of SoX that has the Dynamic Audio Normalizer effect enabled is required!

 When working with SoX, the Dynamic Audio Normalizer can be invoked by adding the "dynaudnorm" effect to your effect chain, which can be done as follows:
-<tt>SoX.exe -S "in_original.wav" -o "out_normalized.wav" dynaudnorm [options]</tt>
+<tt>DynamicAudioNormalizerSoX.exe -S "in_original.wav" -o "out_normalized.wav" dynaudnorm [options]</tt>

-For details about the SoX command-line syntax, please refer to the excellent [SoX documentation](http://sox.sourceforge.net/sox.html).
-You can also type <tt>SoX.exe --help-effect dynaudnorm</tt> for a list of available options.
+For details about the SoX command-line syntax, please refer to the [SoX documentation](http://sox.sourceforge.net/sox.html), or type <tt>DynamicAudioNormalizerSoX.exe --help-effect dynaudnorm</tt> for a list of available options.

 VST Plug-In Usage<a name="chap_vst"></a>